Hawkesbury-Nepean Waterkeeper Alliance

 • Establishing a 'Friends of the Waterkeeper Alliance' network of likeminded water organisations.

-Our current activities
+Our current educational activities

 The forum participants expressed a desire for a healthy, liveable, swimmable, fishable Hawkesbury-Nepean River.
+As a result of this forum, the HNWA has been following this as our approach to work.
+Our community wanted us to:

 • Seek funding opportunities.